sarathfrancis90/arcgis-pro-sdk/APIRefGuide/API_Guide.md

 **Step 1**: If necessary, open Star Team to the ArcGIS11-Gold view.

-**Step 2**: **Go to View--> Select Configuration‚Ä¶** then check the Labeled configuration / build number that matches your ArcGIS Pro install build number.
+**Step 2**: **Go to View--> Select ConfigurationÖ** then check the Labeled configuration / build number that matches your ArcGIS Pro install build number.
 In the example below, the local install is for build 2971.

 The status bar in the lower left-hand corner should update with the appropriate label.

 **Step 3**: Create a working folders for:

-ArcGIS\ArcGISDesktop\ServiceContracts ‚Äì everyone needs this
+ArcGIS\ArcGISDesktop\ServiceContracts ñ everyone needs this

 ArcGIS\ArcGISDesktop\ArcGISXXXX *  -  team specific folder(s)